bertrandchenal/tanker/README.md

 Tanker usage is centered around the `View` object, it is used to define a mapping between the relational world and Python.
-For example, to write and read countries, whe define a view based on the country
+For example, to write and read countries, we define a view based on the country
 table:

     country_view = View(